The Institute expects registered members will practice ethically and competently while following the Code of Ethics and Practice Standards.

 - A member of the Institute

-- A former registered member of the Institute whose membership was valid within two years of the date of the complaint
+- A former registered member of the Institute whose registration was valid within two years of the date of the complaint

 The Institute takes all complaints seriously and will review each complaint to determine if an investigation is required.
 In some cases, a decision will be made not to investigate a complaint.
 A complaint may also be referred to another agency.